paulvt/solar-grabber/README.md

 This will work independent of the type of build.
 For more about Rocket's configuration, see: <https://rocket.rs/v0.5-rc/guide/configuration/>.

+### Using cargo

-Finally, using Cargo, it is easy to build and run Solar Grabber, just run:
+Using Cargo it is easy to build and run Solar Grabber. just run:

 ```shell
 $ cargo run --release